PACS instrument and calibration web pages

 - The calibration of the spectrometer is based on repeated measurements of planets, asteroids, and stars.
 The RMS scatter of these measurements are just over 10% within any spectral band, about the same when comparing different spaxels, and similar (but higher in the red) when looking for broad-band features within any band.
 See the PACS Spectrometer Calibration Document for the exact numbers.
 These calibration certainties are independent, and should be combined when quoting calibration errors.

 - An explanation of the data errors for any particular observation is provided in the PACS Data Reduction Guide for spectroscopy (sec.
-7.6 in the HIPE 13 version of the document)
+7.6)

 - The raw data from which the PACS spectrometer beams (all versions) have been derived is also available as tables (y, z offset - signal):